 Also under this category:

-grey asexual: A grey-A person is someone who rarely every experiences sexual attraction, but does on very rare occasion.
+A grey-A person is someone who rarely - but not never - experiences sexual attraction.

 with being asexual.
 It's not a matter of libido or sexual health (in fact, many asexual people have high libidos), and it's not a disorder.
-It's a preference that ties into a person's identity.
+Nor is it the result of a traumatic sexual experience.
+It's a valid sexuality that ties into a person's identity.

 To Tie it All Up

 All in all, then, you write your non-cisgender, non-heterosexual character essentially the same way you'd write anyone else.
 With flair and personality and individuality, without or with stereotypical makeups (as long as the stereotyped traits are